 On 11 September 2021, 109 JADS graduates finally were able to celebrate their graduation with their fellow students and loved ones.
 Due to covid, the graduation ceremonies were postponed multiple times, but now, the young talent finally received the celebration they deserved.

-A PDEng program is a more industry-oriented alternative to a PhD trajectory.
-The PDEng program Data Science at JADS qualifies its students to become top-level professionals, who are able to help industry and business with their innovative data science solutions.
+An EngD (formerly PDEng) program is a more industry-oriented alternative to a PhD trajectory.
+The EngD program Data Science at JADS qualifies its students to become top-level professionals, who are able to help industry and business with their innovative data science solutions.

 Set up in 2018, MKB Datalab’s mission is to bridge the gap between developments in data science and the needs and wishes of the MKB, by connecting data science students to businesses

 During the three years of its existence, MKB Datalab has assisted a huge range of businesses, for whom it has performed a wide variety of projects, from simple to complex.
 While the number of partners now stands at 100, the actual number of projects performed is almost twice that number, given that many past partners have come back for more.
 For the master’s students at MKB Datalab, this is proof that every business can get more mileage out of data science.

 In addition to educating junior talent through MSc, EngD, and PhD programs, JADS has a mission in training senior or professional talent.
 This is referred to as Professional Education (PE).
 Over the past five years JADS has built up an extensive portfolio of programs for professionals in both the private and the public sector.
 Several hundreds PE graduates have formed an active community of alumni who profile themselves as data science ambassadors and multipliers.
 On November 5, 2021 several new cohorts of trainees in a variety of professional domains started their educational programs at JADS.
 More than 150 freshmen and women assembled in the Mariënburg chapel for a lively kick-off their individual educational programs, well-motivated but at Corona distance.